AgustinConde/taskflow/docs/AI_ASSISTANT.md

 ## Overview

 TaskFlow ships with an embedded AI assistant focused on task management.
-The backend now uses the [Hugging Face Inference API](https://huggingface.co/inference-api) by default and can still fall back to a local Ollama instance if you prefer running models on your own machine.
+The backend now targets the [Hugging Face router](https://huggingface.co/inference-api) by default; Ollama remains available only as an offline fallback for edge cases.

 ## Main Features